MissStrong/ICD2O/Notes/Unit 3/Note 07 - CSS Basics.md

 </html>
 ```

 Within a CSS file, we can specify the styling we want to apply to specific tags.
 We start by writing the name of the tag without the angular brackets.
 Then we put a set of curly braces `{}` after it and put the styling inside these braces.
 The syntax for each styling is `property: value;`.
-We can use `/*`  and `*/` to begin and end a line comment.
+We can use `/*`  and `*/` to begin and end a comment.
+We can't use `//` for a line comment in CSS.

 Here is [a list of the most common properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference).
 We can click on a property to find the list of its possible values.